wdporter/i-am-that-vuepress/glossary/readme.md

 **<em>satyam–shivam–sundaram:</em>**&ensp;the true, the good, the beautiful.

 **Shiva:**&ensp;one of the gods of the Hindu trinity — Brahma, the creator; Vishnu, the preserver and Shiva, the destroyer.
 Shiva actually means auspicious, propitious.
-Destruction ofthe cosmos by the god Shiva is a propitious act, for destruction precedes creation.
-Shiva is absolute love of the ‘I-principle’ in a man.
+Destruction of the cosmos by the god Shiva is a propitious act, for destruction precedes creation.
+Shiva is absolute love of the “I-principle” in a man.
 As a destroyer, he brings about the total annihilation of the human ego.

 **<em>shravana:</em>**&ensp;hearing of the scriptures, the act of hearing.